scorelab/Webiu/README.md

 ## Contributing to the Project
 We value our contributers a lot and would appreciate contributions to our project.
 Please make sure to follow our contributing guidelines.
-Please clearly explain any bugs, issues or feature requests (use screenshots wherever applicable) before opening any issue or pull request
+Please clearly explain any bugs, issues or feature requests (use screenshots wherever applicable) before opening any issue or pull request.